Cheukkai Becket Hui, Ph.D.

 Subcommittee – Secretary (Chair)

-Haley is a postdoctoral fellow in the laboratory of Dr. Jeffrey Molldrem in the Department of Stem Cell Transplantation and Cellular Therapy.
-She is investigating changes to the peptide repertoire of cancer cells mediated by immune components of tumors.
+Lindsay is a postdoctoral fellow in the laboratory of Dr. Steven Millward in Cancer Systems Imaging.
+Her research focuses on the development of novel imaging agents against specific in vivo targets.
 As the Policy Chair, she runs elections, maintains the by-laws, and assists with the creation of new policies.

 Figen Beceren-Braun, Ph.D.